timt/crowdmixexercise/README.md

-Crowdmix Coding Exercise
+CrowdMix Coding Exercise
 =================

-This is and implementation of the crowdmix exercise, see [CodingExercise.pdf](CodingExercise.pdf)
+This is and implementation of the CrowdMix exercise, see [CodingExercise.pdf](CodingExercise.pdf)

 How to run the application
 --------------------------